free5gc/free5GLabs/lab2/README.md

 - If the interrupt handler needs to perform tasks that are not time-critical or can be safely delayed, it can defer them to softirqs.
 - Softirqs are software interrupts that are executed in a separate task context, typically after the interrupt handler has completed its essential tasks.
 - Deferring tasks to softirqs allows the interrupt handler to return quickly, minimizing the time the CPU is unavailable for other tasks.
+- ksoftirqd is a kernel thread operates on a per-CPU basis, meaning that each CPU has its own dedicated ksoftirqd thread.
+This allows for parallel processing of soft interrupts, further enhancing the system's responsiveness and ability to handle concurrent workloads.
+    - We can observe the ksoftirqd by using px aux | grep soft
+        ```
+        ps aux | grep soft
+        root           9  0.0  0.0      0     0 ?
+S    Jul17   0:03 [ksoftirqd/0]
+        root          18  0.0  0.0      0     0 ?
+S    Jul17   0:04 [ksoftirqd/1]
+        root          24  0.0  0.0      0     0 ?
+S    Jul17   0:01 [ksoftirqd/2]
+        root          30  0.0  0.0      0     0 ?
+S    Jul17   0:06 [ksoftirqd/3]
+        ```

 ### L2
 #### queue